lukejagodzinski/meteor-astronomy-validators/README.md

 }
 ```

+### Getting errors

-We can get an error message for a field using the `getError` function which is a reactive data source.
+At the root of validation system is the possiblity of getting error message for fields that didn't pass validation.
+We can get an error message for a particular field using the `getError` function which is a reactive data source.

 ```js
 var post = new Post();